Ātman (Hinduism): Samkhya

-In Samkhya, the oldest school of Hinduism, Puruṣa, the witness-consciousness, is Atman.
+In Samkhya, the oldest Hindu school of Dualism, Puruṣa, the witness-consciousness, is Atman.
 It is absolute, independent, free, imperceptible, unknowable through other agencies, above any experience by mind or senses and beyond any words or explanations.
 It remains pure, "nonattributive consciousness".
 Puruṣa is neither produced nor does it produce.
 No appellations can qualify purusha, nor can it substantialized or objectified.
 It "cannot be reduced, can't be 'settled'."
 Any designation of purusha comes from prakriti, and is a limitation.
 Unlike Advaita Vedanta, and like Purva-Mīmāṃsā, Samkhya believes in plurality of the puruṣas.

 Samkhya considers ego (asmita, ahamkara) to be the cause of pleasure and pain.
 Self-knowledge is the means to attain kaivalya, the separation of Atman from the body-mind complex.

 Yoga philosophy

-The Yogasutra of Patanjali, the foundational text of Yoga school of Hinduism, mentions Atma in multiple verses, and particularly in its last book, where Samadhi is described as the path to self-knowledge and kaivalya.
+The Yogasutra of Patanjali, the foundational text of Yoga school of Hinduism, sees purusha as the essence of human beings, revealed in samadhi, but mentions Atma in multiple verses, and particularly in its last book, where Samadhi is described as the path to self-knowledge and kaivalya.
 Some earlier mentions of Atman in Yogasutra include verse 2.5, where evidence of ignorance includes "confusing what is not Atman as Atman".

 In verses 2.19-2.20, Yogasutra declares that pure ideas are the domain of Atman, the perceivable universe exists to enlighten Atman, but while Atman is pure, it may be deceived by complexities of perception or mind.
 These verses also set the purpose of all experience as a means to self-knowledge.

 In Book 4, Yogasutra states spiritual liberation as the stage where the yogin achieves distinguishing self-knowledge, he no longer confuses his mind as Atman, the mind is no longer affected by afflictions or worries of any kind, ignorance vanishes, and "pure consciousness settles in its own pure nature".

-The Yoga school is similar to the Samkhya school in its conceptual foundations of Ātman.
+The Yoga school is similar to the Samkhya school in its conceptual foundations of purusha as Ātman.
 It is the self that is discovered and realized in the Kaivalya state, in both schools.
 Like Samkhya, this is not a single universal Ātman.
 It is one of the many individual selves where each "pure consciousness settles in its own pure nature", as a unique distinct soul/self.
 However, Yoga school's methodology was widely influential on other schools of Hindu philosophy.
 Vedanta monism, for example, adopted Yoga as a means to reach Jivanmukti – self-realization in this life – as conceptualized in Advaita Vedanta.
 Yoga and Samkhya define Ātman as an "unrelated, attributeless, self-luminous, omnipresent entity", which is identical with consciousness.